FelixRilling/quercus/README.md

 > Simple and dynamic tree data structures in JavaScript

 Quercus allows you to create tree data structures of any size and depth.
 This library is written in TypeScript.
+The `Quercus` class extends `Map`, meaning you can use methods like `forEach` or `values` on it.
+Even though the examples use strings as path items, any data type accepted as a Map key can be used

 ## Usage